srv48/ytmusic_wrapped/README.md

 # YouTube Music Year Wrapper
-## NOTE: while this works, Google has an API quota set for these requests and each operation is costly.
-Running on my own history of 2016 unique songs (by url) cost me 7.5k out of the 10k quota.
-Getting duration costs 3 units, 5 if the title needs to be grabbed due to the anomalies in the watch history JSON.
-Gonna look into using plain HTML requests to get titles at least, but I don't think anything can be done for duration calc.
 A spotify year wrap like for YouTube Music

 Note : This project is not endorsed by Google